-Adobe, meanwhile, do a series of apps for tablets and smartphones on Android and iOS – for the latter search Adobe in store to see.
-They're not as strong as the paid-for Creative Cloud software, but they are free and still good.
+Adobe, however, do a series of apps for tablets and smartphones on Android and iOS.
+They're not as strong as the paid-for Creative Cloud software, but many are free and impressive.

 Others have produced tools that are free – including desktop publisher Scribus and graphic manipulator Inkscape.

 General advice is always think of your audience when producing materials.
 That includes making sure your visual items are accessible, as explained by the government, for those with impaired vision, learning disabilities and other considerations.
 It is possible to include great visuals and be accessible.